-- Bite the bullet and sell some now and the rest later – taxes be damned
+- Bite the bullet and sell some now and the rest later – pay the taxes and move on!

-- Sell yearly up to the optimal capital gains bracket
+- Sell yearly up to an optimal capital gains bracket

-- Lose out on Oil and Gas, Opportunity Zones and/or Conservation Easements in order to get a deduction
+- Lose out on Oil and Gas, Opportunity Zones and/or Conservation Easements to get a deduction

-- Sell on a year you otherwise have a large deduction
+- Sell on a year you otherwise have a significant deduction

 Because I’m wonky, I want to dig in on some of the above specific strategies for highly appreciated stocks.

 Given the high standard deduction, it is best to bunch charity into every other year (or less).
 Giving away your highly appreciated stock to charity is a great way to re-set the basis.
 Consider a Donor Advised Fund (DAF).
 Use the cash you were going to donate to buy stocks at today’s higher basis, and give away the low basis stock that the charity can sell tax-free.
 Win-Win.
 Some call this flushing out gains.
 I have a blog you might want to check out on optimal giving to charities.

 Remember that capital gains stack upon ordinary income.
 There is a parallel, and some would say evil system of taxation for capital gains.
 Breakpoints to consider: the top of the 12% ordinary bracket (where you can capital gain harvest and pay no taxes), up to the top of the NIIT surcharge (250k married, 200k single), and up to the top of the 15% (or more accurately when 18.8% becomes 23.8% including NIIT) bracket.
 This 15% to 20% capital gains transition is pretty near the top ordinary marginal tax bracket (currently 37% but soon 39.6%).
 See why I called it evil?